racetracks/05-rebuild/resources/01-configure-ui.md

 ## Configure Zones
 Create 2 new zones.

-**Log in to Ubiquiti:** Network → Policy Engine → Zones → Create New
+**Log in to Ubiquiti:** Networks → Policy Engine → Zones → Create New

 | Zone Name  |
 |------------|